(Disclosure: Some of the links below may be affiliate links)

 Currently, nothing is changing for Swiss investors.
 Many European investors will see their IB accounts being moved out of IB UK into other European Entities.
 But Switzerland is not part of the European Economic Area (EEA), so nothing will change.

 Interactive Brokers could still decide to move Swiss investors to simplify their system, but there is no legal reason to do it for now.
 And there has been no communication regarding that so far.

 So for now, Interactive Brokers is still the best broker available for Swiss investors, and nothing changed!

 Does IB charge negative interest on CHF?

 When you open an Interactive Brokers account as a Swiss investor, you get a warning that CHF balances carry a negative interest rate.
-Fortunately, this negative interest rate is currently only charged on balances higher than 100K CHF.
+Fortunately, this negative interest rate is currently only charged on balances higher than 50K CHF (as of December 2021).
 So, it means you can keep a lot of cash on IB without worrying about negative interest rates.
 But if you have more than 100K CHF, you will pay negative interest on this amount.
 You can see the official information from IB.